South Carolina Department of Natural Resources

 Activities / Facilities

 Approximately 54 acres of this property is located on the northwestern side of Highway 252.
 The entire area provides good hunting opportunities for wildlife species such as white-tailed deer, wild turkey and small game species like squirrel, rabbit, mourning dove and bobwhite quail.
 Furbearers such as raccoon, fox, bobcat and coyote may also be found on the area.
-Feral hogs which are a destructive, nuisance species are also present on the property.

-In addition to the public hunting and fishing opportunity, this tract is available for use by those interested in wildlife observation, bird watching, nature study, wildlife photography and other types of non-consumptive outdoor recreation.
+In addition to the public hunting and fishing opportunity, this tract is available for use by those interested in bird dog training, wildlife observation, bird watching, nature study, wildlife photography and other types of non-consumptive outdoor recreation.
 The area provides excellent habitat for a variety of nongame wildlife species that includes birds, mammals, reptiles and amphibians.